h918m/crowd-funding/README.md

 2. Create a new wallet or import an existing one.
 3. Click on the Metamask extension icon and select "Goerli Test Network".
 4. Add some test ether to your wallet by visiting a faucet such as https://goerlifaucet.com.
-5. Once you have test ether in your wallet, you can interact with the Crowd-Funding dapp on the Goerli Network.
+5. Once you have test ether in your wallet, you can interact with the Crowd-Funding dApp on the Goerli Network.

 ## Developers